What To Expect In Couples Therapy After Infidelity: Marriage And Individual Therapy

 Can marriages survive infidelity?

-How couples move forward
+How marriage counseling helps couples move forward after infidelity

-Relationship problems that arose due to an affair can continue to come up for a couple even years after the affair occurred.
+Relationship problems that arise due to an affair can continue to come up for a couple even years after the affair occurred.
 While therapy can help, it can be important to remember that healing takes time, and both partners may benefit from patience during the recovery process.

 Moving past infidelity with online therapy